dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 ![Database_Publish connection string](deploying-to-iis/_static/image22.png)

 This additional connection string enables you to specify one user account for database schema updates, and a different user account for application data access.
 For example, you could assign the **db\_owner** role to Code First Migrations, and **db\_datareader** and **db\_datawriter** roles to the application.
 This is a common defense-in-depth pattern that prevents potentially malicious code in the application from changing the database schema.
 (For example, this might happen in a successful SQL injection attack.)
-This pattern is not used by these tutorials.
-If you want to implement this pattern in your scenario, you can do it by performing the following steps:
+These tutorials do not use this pattern.
+To implement this pattern in your scenario, take the following steps:

 1. In the **Settings** tab of the **Publish Web** wizard, enter the connection string that specifies a user with full database schema update permissions, and clear the **Use this connection string at runtime** check box.
 In the deployed Web.config file, this becomes the `DatabasePublish` connection string.

 2. Create a Web.config file transformation for the connection string that you want the application to use at run time.

 ## Summary

-You have now deployed your application to IIS on your development computer and tested it there.
+You've now deployed your application to IIS on your development computer and tested it there.

 ![Home page in Test](deploying-to-iis/_static/image23.png)

-This verifies that the deployment process copied the application's content to the right location (excluding the files that you did not want to deploy), and also that Web Deploy configured IIS correctly during deployment.
-In the next tutorial, you'll run one more test that finds a deployment task that has not yet been done: setting folder permissions on the *Elmah* folder.
+Doing this verifies that the deployment process copied the application's content to the right location (excluding the files that you did not want to deploy), and also that Web Deploy configured IIS correctly during deployment.
+In the next tutorial, you'll run one more test that finds a deployment task that has not yet been done: setting folder permissions on the *Elm ah* folder.

 ## More information